Work With Us

 CVs will not be considered.

-Interview schedule: It is anticipated that the first round of interviews will take place the week beginning 19th March 2025.
+Interview schedule: It is anticipated that the first round of interviews will be held during the week beginning 7th April, 2025.

 Benefits of working at Women’s Aid